BennyTMT/LLMsForTimeSeries/README.md

 ### In this version, I did not clean up the code to preserve its original state during my runtim; this is to avoid removing any potential bugs that might be present in experiments (As shown in our meeting)

+## Setup Environment

+The Environment in these two eperiments is not complicated, just follow one of original repo, it will be fine.

 ## Run OFA experiments
 cd ./OFA